Cosmo the Spacedog: Fictional character biography

-Peter Quill's original Guardians team operated out of Knowhere for some time, thus dragging Cosmo into many of their adventures.
-In one, he and other Guardians bounce around the time stream in an attempt to stop a tear in the universe, 'The Fault', from eliminating all of reality.
-This adventure includes Cosmo de-ageing to puppy status for some time.
+Peter Quill's original Guardians of the Galaxy team operated out of Knowhere for some time, thus dragging Cosmo into many of their adventures.
+During one such adventure, Cosmo and the Guardians bounce around the time stream in an attempt to stop The Fault, a tear in the universe, from eliminating all of reality.
+During this adventure, Cosmo is de-aged into a puppy.

 During The Thanos Imperative storyline, the true nature of the Fault began to reveal itself and the corrupted beings of the Cancerverse began their invasion.
-The Guardians of the Galaxy allied with Thanos to stop the evil Lord Mar-Vell.
-In the end, the team disbanded, losing Adam Warlock, Phyla-Vell, Drax and their leader Starlord.
-But before he died, Starlord left Cosmo with the task of trying to collect the greatest heroes in the universe to form a band of Annihilators, the team Starlord believed was what the Guardians of the Galaxy should have been.
-One by one Cosmo convinced The Silver Surfer, Gladiator, Beta Ray Bill, Quasar and Ronan the Accuser to team up and protect the universe together, as was Starlord's final wish.
+The Guardians of the Galaxy allied with Thanos to stop Mar-Vell.
+In the end, the team disbanded, losing Adam Warlock, Phyla-Vell, Drax and their leader Star-Lord.
+But before he died, Star-Lord left Cosmo with the task of trying to collect the greatest heroes in the universe to form a band of Annihilators, the team Star-Lord believed was what the Guardians of the Galaxy should have been.
+One by one Cosmo convinced Silver Surfer, Gladiator, Beta Ray Bill, Quasar, and Ronan the Accuser to team up and protect the universe together, as was Star-Lord's final wish.

 Cosmo was seen injured after Captain Skaarn's takeover of Knowhere.
 Skaarn had poisoned Cosmo and shot him with something that dampened Cosmo's psychic telepathy.
-Using the Nova Force, the young Nova tried to push the poison out of his body.
-In the process, he found the foreign body inside of the psychic dog that disrupted his powers and thus, saved Cosmo's life.
+Using the Nova Force, Nova (Sam Alexander) tried to push the poison out of his body.
+In the process, he found the foreign body inside of Cosmo and removed it, saving his life.